colin-zgf/RL-Algorithms/PPO.md

 $$\hat A_{t}^{GAE(\gamma, \lambda)}:=(1-\lambda)(\hat A_{t}^{1} + \lambda \hat A_{t}^{2} + \lambda^2 \hat A_{t}^{3} + \ldots) =   \sum_{l=0}^{\infty}(\gamma \lambda)^l \delta_{t+l}^{v}\tag{12}$$

+where $\lambda$ is a hyperparameter from 0 to 1.
+When $\lambda$ is 1, it is Monte Carlo; when $\lambda$ is 0, it is TD with one-step look ahead.

+### Hyperparameter tuning ($\lambda$ and $\gamma$)

+$\lambda$ blends TD results with Monte Carlo to reduce variance.
+As $\lambda$ decreases from 1 to 0, we weight heavier towards the TD than Monte Carlo.
+TD reduces variance but it increases biases.
+In practice, we want mainly Monte Carlo result with some minor help from TD.
+The cost drops as we have $\lambda$ close to 1 but not exactly 1.
+So we should focus on Monte Carlo with little TD learning.

+However, in many algorithm, like Actor-Critic algorithm, the variance in the $Q$ estimation (the critic value) decreases if $\gamma$ is samller than 1.
+This helps the model to learn much better even the problem itself does not ask for it.

 ## PPO Training

 The PPO method uses a slightly different training procedure.
 When a long sequence of samples is obtained from the environment and then advantage is estimated for the whole sequence, before several epoches of training are performed. **PPO assumes that a large amount of transitions will be obtained from the environment for every subiteration.**